 Check out the many alternative funding options below.

 FEDERAL PELL GRANTS

 Federal Pell Grants are usually awarded only to undergraduate students who display exceptional financial need and have not earned a bachelor’s, graduate, or professional degree.
 A Federal Pell Grant, unlike a loan, does not have to be repaid, except under certain circumstances.

 FEDERAL SUBSIDIZED LOANS

-Federal Subsidized Loans are available to undergraduate students with financial need.
+Federal Subsidized Loans are available to undergraduate students with a financial need.
 Your school determines the amount you can borrow, and the amount may not exceed your financial need.
 The U.S. Department of Education pays the interest on a Direct Subsidized Loan while you’re in school at least half-time, for the first six months after you leave school, and during a period of deferment.

 FEDERAL UNSUBSIDIZED LOANS